Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code-with-pkce.md

   </tr>
 </table>

-Once the user authenticated, Asgardeo will redirect to `redirect_uri` with authorization code.
+When the user is authenticated, Asgardeo redirects to the `redirect_uri` with the authorization code.

 **Sample response:**